 Treatment continuation for already enrolled patients

-reproductive technology service providers should continue treatment for patients who are “in-cycle” require treatment for imperative stimulation and cryopreservation.
+reproductive technology service providers should continue treatment for patients who are “in-cycle” and require treatment for imperative stimulation and cryopreservation.

 Postpone non-urgent diagnostic procedures and elective surgeries